ebuchman/blog/content/posts/properties-of-money.md

 fourth property of money, but here we rather think of these as actually the key function which the standard 3 properties enable.
-Monetary exchange is generally speaking not a simultaneous phenomenon, it often takes place as two distinct one way payments, first of some good/service, second of some payment media - or what we call money.
+Monetary exchange is generally speaking not a simultaneous phenomenon, it often takes place as two distinct one way payments, first of some good/service, second of some payment medium - or what we call money.
 Of course the order can be reversed, or it can appear practically simultaneous, but the inherent temporal-structure of money is much clearer when starting from a position of asynchronous payments rather than synchronous